Danwhitethecoder/cleartape/README.md

 * Conditional validations make multistep forms easy without complicating model layer
 * Plays nicely with client_side_validations gem

+## Missing features

+* Direct support for nested attributes - at present nesting needs to be handled explicitly

 ## Installation

 Add this line to your application's Gemfile: